tschoffelen/react-native-map-link/README.md

 Notes:

 - The `sourceLatitude/sourceLongitude` options only work if you specify both.
 Currently supports all apps except Waze.
-- Works on google-maps and apple-maps (on the latter, `bike` mode will not work).
-Without setting `directionsMode`, the app will decide based on his own settings.
+- `directionsMode` works on google-maps and apple-maps (on the latter, `bike` mode will not work).
+Without setting it, the app will decide based on his own settings.

 ## More information